Whether you are an established business or a startup, constantly rising ticket volume can test your patience and give you sleepless nights.

 Any tool you choose should help you build, publish, and manage your knowledge base.
 It should be cloud-based, feature-rich, and offer integrations with ticketing software, survey maker, and other such tools.

-But finding the right knowledge base tool from the slew of options available online is like tracing a needle in a haystack.
+But finding the right knowledge base software from the slew of options available online is like tracing a needle in a haystack.

 While selecting a knowledge base tool, look out for these features.
 This will help you arrive at the right decision quickly.